Vaeb/Twitch-Excitement-Monitor/README.md

-# Twitch-Hype-Monitor
+# Twitch-Excitement-Monitor
-Monitor twitch chat to detect the most exciting moments of a stream.
+Monitor twitch chat to analyze the moments in a stream when viewers are the most excited.